zhurui1995/Self-Critique_Tree_Search/README.md

 ## Abstract

 Out-of-Distribution (OOD) vulnerability detection remains a critical challenge in code security.
 Supervised learning models struggle to generalize to OOD vulnerability patterns.
 Meanwhile, Large Language Models (LLMs) show logical inconsistencies and low recall in zero-shot reasoning.
 These methods are limited because they simplify the iterative exploration of vulnerability analysis into a single-step prediction.
-To address this problem, we propose Self-Critique Tree Search (SCTS), an algorithm that performs iterative and self-supervised optimization at inference time.
+To address this problem, we propose SCTS (Self-Critique Tree Search) that performs iterative and self-supervised optimization at inference time.
 Grounded in the Monte Carlo Tree Search (MCTS) framework, SCTS enables an LLM to alternate between two roles: the Reasoner and the Critique.
 The Reasoner generates candidate vulnerability analysis reports.
 The Critique then evaluates these reports to identify logical flaws.
 This assessment serves as an internal reward signal that guides the search process to converge on logically consistent conclusions.
 We evaluated SCTS on a rigorous OOD benchmark.
 SCTS boosts the average recall of an 8B parameter LLM to 84.70%, outperforming a 32B parameter LLM and multiple supervised learning models.
 Our work demonstrates a key insight.
-For complex reasoning tasks like vulnerability analysis, an explicit search and self-correction mechanism is an effective path to robust OOD generalization.
+For complex reasoning tasks like vulnerability analysis, an explicit search and self-refine mechanism is an effective path to robust OOD generalization.
+Our code and data are publicly available.
 ## Methodology

 The core of our framework is an iterative loop that cultivates a search tree where each node represents a unique vulnerability analysis report.
 The agent intelligently navigates and expands this tree to find the optimal analysis.